ResearchObject/ro-crate/docs/1.1-DRAFT/provenance.md

 An Action which has failed MAY record any error information in an [error] property.

-[UpdateAction] SHOULD only be used for actions which affect the DataSet as a whole, such as movement through a workflow.
+[UpdateAction] SHOULD only be used for actions which affect the Dataset as a whole, such as movement through a workflow.

-To record curation actions which modify a [File] within a DataSet - for example, by correcting or enhancing metadata - the old version of the [File] SHOULD be retained, and a [CreateAction] added which has the original version as its [object] and the new version as its [result].
+To record curation actions which modify a [File] within a Dataset - for example, by correcting or enhancing metadata - the old version of the [File] SHOULD be retained, and a [CreateAction] added which has the original version as its [object] and the new version as its [result].

 ```json
 {